 5. Inspect your heat recovery equipment

-Ensure any leaks are under control and check important components like your heat pump – then contact a HVAC professional if you have any concerns.
+Ensure any leaks are under control and check important components like your heat pump – then contact a Heating & AC professional if you have any concerns.
 As well as posing potential risks to the efficiency of your air conditioning units, ignoring what can seem like minor annoyances could lead to more serious problems later.

 6. Do not plan duct cleaning for this period